pridit-a2oa/leaderboard/README.md

 -   Full account flow/lifecycle (register, login, recover, update, delete)
 -   Support for linking characters to an account and performing actions
 -   [Steam](https://store.steampowered.com/) user identifier (via OpenID) associating with an account (to match characters)
+-   [Gravatar](https://gravatar.com) support for overriding character avatars with the one driven via user email instead of Steam
 -   [Ko-fi](https://ko-fi.com) webhook support to associate contributions and allow users to access a set of permission restricted features

 ## Getting Started